OpenDDS/OpenDDS/docs/devguide/dds_security.rst

 The partitions list contains the set of partition names for which the parent PSR rule applies.
 Similarly to topics, partition names and expressions are matched using POSIX ``fnmatch()`` rules and syntax.
-For “allow” PSR rules, the DDS entity of the associated triggering operation must be using a strict subset of the partitions listed for the rule to apply.
+For "allow" PSR rules, the DDS entity of the associated triggering operation must be using a strict subset of the partitions listed for the rule to apply.
-When no partition list is given for an “allow” PSR rule, the “empty string” partition is used as the default value.
+When no partition list is given for an "allow" PSR rule, the "empty string" partition is used as the default value.
-For “deny” PSR rules, the rule will apply if the associated DDS entity is using any of the partitions listed.
+For "deny" PSR rules, the rule will apply if the associated DDS entity is using any of the partitions listed.
-When no partition list is given for a “deny” PSR rule, the wildcard expression “*” is used as the default value.
+When no partition list is given for a "deny" PSR rule, the wildcard expression "*" is used as the default value.

 **Data Tags List**

 Data tags are an optional part of the DDS Security specification and are not currently implemented by OpenDDS.
 If they were implemented, the condition criteria for data tags would be similar to partitions.
-For “allow” PSR rules, the DDS entity of the associated triggering operation must be using a strict subset of the data tags listed for the rule to apply.
+For "allow" PSR rules, the DDS entity of the associated triggering operation must be using a strict subset of the data tags listed for the rule to apply.
-When no data tag list is given for an “allow” PSR rule, the empty set of data tags is used as the default value.
+When no data tag list is given for an "allow" PSR rule, the empty set of data tags is used as the default value.
-For “deny” PSR rules, the rule will apply if the associated DDS entity is using any of the data tags listed.
+For "deny" PSR rules, the rule will apply if the associated DDS entity is using any of the data tags listed.
-When no data tag list is given for a “deny” PSR rule, the set of “all possible tags” is used as the default value.
+When no data tag list is given for a "deny" PSR rule, the set of "all possible tags" is used as the default value.

 .. _dds_security--permissions-xml-example: